Varying-Vagrant-Vagrants/VVV/docs/en-US/installation.md

         * Note: This step is not a requirement.
 When installed, it allows for various scripts to fire when issuing commands such as `vagrant halt` and `vagrant destroy`.
         * By default, if vagrant-triggers is installed, a `db_backup` script will run on halt, suspend, and destroy that backs up each database to a `dbname.sql` file in the `{vvv}/database/backups/` directory.
 These will then be imported automatically if starting from scratch.
 Custom scripts can be added to override this default behavior.
         * If vagrant-triggers is not installed, VVV will not provide automated database backups.
-    1. Install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin with `vagrant plugin install vagrant-vbguest`.
-        * Note: This step is not a requirement.
-When installed, it keeps the [VirtualBox Guest Additions](https://www.virtualbox.org/manual/ch04.html) kernel modules of your guest synchronized with the version of your host whenever you do `vagrant up`.
-This can prevent some subtle shared folder errors.
 1. Clone or extract the Varying Vagrant Vagrants project into a local directory
     * `git clone -b master git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
     * OR download and extract the repository `develop` branch [zip file](https://github.com/varying-vagrant-vagrants/vvv/archive/develop.zip) to a `vagrant-local` directory on your computer.